 How to Manage an Unexpected Inheritance

+What would you do with an unexpected windfall?
 Receiving an unexpected inheritance or windfall can be a pleasant surprise.
 However, research has found 90 percent of inheritance is often depleted by the third generation.
 Without proper financial planning and guidance, windfalls won’t last as long as you think.
 Here are some basic recommendations when receiving an unexpected inheritance or windfall:

 - Take control.
 Before you spend any money, make sure your financial house is in order.
-Do you have credit card debt?
+Do you have debt?
 Paying it off will give you an immediate return of whatever interest rate you pay on the balance.
-Start by preparing a budget which is the critical starting point for making a solid plan for how you’ll use the money.
+Start by preparing a budget which is the critical starting point for making a solid financial plan for how you’ll use the money.

 - Start saving.
 Establish a rainy-day fund that will cover at least six months of living expenses.
 Even if it’s a few dollars a week as other resources go toward everyday expenses, get in the habit of regular savings now.
 Consider activating direct deposit to build those amounts automatically.
 If an inheritance happens, you will already have savings habits in place and account relationships set up to receive the money.
 Even if you’ve saved enough for retirement, increasing your retirement savings will boost the amount of income you’ll have to live on when you retire.
 You can invest more conservatively because you won’t need high returns, which require you to take more risk, to reach your savings goal.